All Episodes

 They all lied.

-They said with certainty, collusion, collusion, collusion.
+They said with certainty, collusion, collusion, collusion, Russia, Russia.

 No, it didn't happen.

-Apparently, Democrats are furious at that prospect.
+Apparently Democrats are furious at that prospect.

-And uh in a matter of days, the special counsel is now downshifted from investigating to managerial tasks involved in packing up papers, disbanding staff, handing off cases, and everything left to argue in court, like Wednesday's hearing involving some foreign company fighting a Mueller subpoena has been given to career prosecutors in permanent offices.
+And in a matter of days, the special counsel has now downshifted from investigating to managerial tasks involved in packing up papers, disbanding staff, handing off cases, and everything left to argue in court.

-They're like, well, what happened?
+And they're like, well, what happened?

 Well, he made his decision, and they don't like it.

-Well, it's 300 plus pages.
+Well, it's 300-plus pages.

 How many of those pages are index pages, I wonder?